ahmetkwwkx88/Trying-something-new-idk-what-im-doing-/README.md

 ant number one: I told you we shouldn't have been near there nest why didn't you listen to me? ant number two: I don't know man I don't know.
-We just saw the crumbs and didn't think of anything. ant mumber three: yeah I don't think thinking is your best suit you dumbass because of you we lost huriba
+We just saw the crumbs and didn't think of anything. ant mumber three: yeah I don't think thinking is your best suit you dumbass because of you we lost huriba they talk they talk and they go they go inside the crack.
+I can see through their eyes.